swhoyle/food-nutrition-model/documentation/Preprocessing_Deliverable.md

 ## Success Criteria

 We'll know we did it right when:
-- No duplicates remain
+- No duplicates left in the data
-- No extreme outliers (energy < 2000, carbs < 150, fat < 100)
+- No extreme outliers (energy under 2000, carbs under 150, fat under 100)
-- No missing values
+- No missing values anywhere
-- All energy in kcal (no 3000+ values)
+- All energy in kcal (no 3000+ values that should be in kJ)
-- Binary tag features created (~15-20 new columns)
+- Binary tag features created (around 15-20 new columns)
-- All features encoded and scaled
+- All features encoded and scaled properly
-- Train/val/test sets stratified
+- Train/val/test sets stratified by grade
-- Processing completes in under 60 minutes
+- Processing finishes in under 60 minutes
-- Datasets save and load without errors
+- Datasets actually save and load without errors

 ## What Comes Next